MrJonesAPS/ITE140/2050/pycon_proposal.md

 - We have no affiliation with pandas, spacy, potato, or any of the other projects highlighted in this talk.
 All of the sample code that we share will be our own.
+- We will be traveling to Pycon with a large group from our school.
+We can bring a few additional "TA's" to help out with the interactive parts of our presentation if that would be helpful.

 ## Requests/Accessibility